Mett92/sudoku-solver/README.md

 A project developed for a Multicore exam.
 The file "report.pdf" is a brief report describing how the algorithm works.
 The comment in the code are in Italian because the project was for an Italian Bachelor.
-The code is in the PSMCProject folder.
+The code is in the psmcProject folder.